 Mapping AI Tools to Every Phase of Your SDLC

-Updated – March 2026
+Updated – May 2026

 AI Tools Across the SDLC: The 2026 Landscape

-What Changed in 2025-2026
+What Changed in May 2026

-SDLC PhaseLeading AI Tools (2026)Adoption RateReported Impact
+SDLC PhaseLeading AI Tools (May 2026)Adoption RateReported Impact

 Planning & RequirementsClaude, ChatGPT, Notion AI, Linear AI78%+40% faster requirements gathering